lichih-yen/js-progress-bar/README.md

 ## js-progress-bar

-The progress bar will appear on the top.
+When you scroll down, the progress bar will appear on the top.

-To visit it on the below sites: https://lichih-yen.github.io/js-progress-bar/
+To visit it on the sites:
+https://lichih-yen.github.io/js-progress-bar/